pugel/resume_projects/README.md

 # resume_projects
-Finishes projects for people to view
+Finished projects for people to view

+Projects ordered from most recent first:
+-
+-
+-
+-
+-